Measuring Employee Engagement? Here's How to Enhance Employee Sentiment Scores

 Though employee engagement might look different now, it’s important to understand the power it still carries in your organization.
 With platforms like Aware, you can go beyond the sentiment scores and delve deeper into areas of opportunity for increasing employee engagement in your organization.
 Here’s everything you need to know about accurately measuring employee sentiment to increase workplace engagement.

 Employee engagement describes the relationship between an organization and its employees.
 It describes the extent to which employees feel passionate about their jobs, feel committed to the organization, and go the extra mile at work.
 Employee engagement is not the same as employee sentiment, although the two are related.

 When your employees talk, do you listen?

 Yearly surveys provide insight from a single moment in time.
-Likewise, as time goes on, your employees’ feelings may change.
-For example, a survey distributed soon after a company culture event may yield very different results than the same survey after widespread lay offs.
+Likewise, as time goes on, your employees’ sentiment may change.
+For example, a survey distributed soon after a company culture event may yield very different results than the same survey after widespread layoffs.
 Over the span of a year, the accuracy of your survey inevitably diminishes.